UCSD-ECEMAE-148/winter-2025-final-project-team-1/README.md

 - You can import the red box detection as a function `detect_redbox()`.
 - You know how to determine when the car has returned home.
 - Arduino is connected via USB (e.g., `/dev/ttyUSB0`) and accepts `ON` / `OFF` commands over serial.

+_Thank you to Professor Jack Silberman and our TAs Alexander and Winston_